Eric-Cortez/edcGear/README.md

 3 )  Create a .env file based on the example with proper settings for your development environment

-4 )  Setup your PostgreSQL user, password and database and make sure it matches your .env file
+4 )  Setup your PostgreSQL user, password, and database and make sure it matches your .env file

 5 ) To run the frontend react application...

-  •  Change into the fonrend directory `cd edc-gear-starter/react-app/`
+  •  Change into the frontend directory `cd edc-gear-starter/react-app/`

   •  Run `npm install` to install all dependencies from the package.json within the frontend directory

+  •  `npm start` within the frontend directory(edc-gear-starter/react-app) under localhost:3000

 6 ) To setup the backend application enter the pipenv shell, migrate your database, seed your database, and run the flask application

-  •  `cd edc-gear-starter/` change into the edc-gear-starter directory
+  •  `cd edc-gear-starter/` change into the edc-gear-starter/ directory

   •  `pipenv shell` to enter the pipenv shell